nfaction/ansible-tips-and-tricks/docs/ansible/commands.md

 The main differences between the two comes down to what kind of command one wishes to run.
 If the command uses IO redirection of ANY sort, use `shell`.
 If the command only contains CLI flags, `command` module will suffice.

 ## Write your own module
+There is a wealth of modules available, and writing your own should only be done as an absolute last resort.

+If you still wish to write your own, take a look at the docs here: <http://docs.ansible.com/ansible/developing_modules.html>